ownCloud ONLYOFFICE integration app

-If the server with the ownCloud installed does not have an Internet access, or if you need it for some other reason, the administrator can install the application manually.
+If the server with the ownCloud installed does not have the Internet access, or if you need it for some other reason, the administrator can install the application manually.

 Configuring ownCloud ONLYOFFICE integration app

-In ownCloud open thepage with administrative settings for ONLYOFFICE section.
-Enter the following address to connect ONLYOFFICE Document Server: https://<documentserver>/
+In ownCloud open the ~/settings/admin?sectionid=additional#onlyoffice page with administrative settings for ONLYOFFICE section.

-The Advanced server settings allows to set the ONLYOFFICE Document Server address for internal requests from ownCloud server and the returning ownCloud address for the internal requests from ONLYOFFICE Document Server.
-You need to enter them in the appropriate fields.
+The Advanced server settings allows to set the ONLYOFFICE Docs address for internal requests from ownCloud server and the returning ownCloud address for the internal requests from ONLYOFFICE Docs.

-To restrict the access to ONLYOFFICE Document Server and for security reasons and data integrity the encrypted signature is used.
+To restrict the access to ONLYOFFICE Docs and for security reasons and data integrity the encrypted signature is used.

 Enable or disable the Open file in the same tab setting.

 You can specify this action as default and it will be used when the file name is clicked for the selected file types.

 How it works

-When creating a new file, the user navigates to a document folder within ownCloud and clicks the Document, Spreadsheet or Presentation item in the new (+) menu.
+- When creating a new file, the user navigates to a document folder within ownCloud and clicks the Document, Spreadsheet or Presentation item in the new (+) menu.

-This method adds the copy of the file from the assets folder to the folder the user is currently in.
+This method adds a copy of a file from the assets folder to the folder the user is currently in.

-Or, when opening an existing file, the user navigates to it within ownCloud and selects the Open in ONLYOFFICE menu option.
+- When opening an existing file, the user navigates to it within ownCloud and selects the Open in ONLYOFFICE menu option.